 (I John 2:16 KJV) “For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.”!!

-The world is filled with temptations to wear modern fashions and embrace worldly attitudes.
+The World is filled with temptations to wear modern fashions and embrace worldly attitudes.
 This is the lust of the eyes and the pride of life.
 We are not called to follow the world in these matters.
-We are called to study the Bible, to pray with fervor, and to allow God to guide us in all things.
-A woman of gentle spirit, modestly attired, is an example to a sinful world of genuine Christian beauty.
+We are called to study the Holy Bible, to Pray with fervor, and to allow GOD to Guide us in all things.
+A woman of Gentle Spirit, Modestly attired, is an example to a sinful world of genuine Christian beauty.
 It isn’t based on superficial details or external attributes.
-Instead true beauty is based on our willingness to reflect Christ in everything we do.
+Instead true beauty is based on our willingness to reflect Christ in everything we do!!

 ( Psalms Chapter 117 KJV ) “O Praise the LORD, all ye Nations: Praise Him, all ye people.
 For His Merciful Kindness is Great Toward us: and the Truth of the LORD Endureth For ever.
 Praise ye the LORD.”!!
 Praise Ye the LORD Forevermore!!